carbon-language/carbon-lang/docs/design/generics/details.md

 To be consistent with normal
-[class function](/docs/design/classes.md#class-functions) declaration syntax, associated class functions are written:
+[class function](/docs/design/classes.md#class-functions) declaration syntax, associated class functions are written using a `fn` declaration:

 ```
 interface DeserializeFromString {